ribbonteadream/logitech-g304-05-clone-research/README.md

 - Will not connect to Logitech G Hub
 - DPI Button changes different colors (In order from slowest to fastest: Blue > Yellow > Red > Green)
 - In linux, the device ID is 32c2:0066
+- The quick start leaflet has an odd font and odd spacing (e.g ©2020Logitech)

 ## Initial findings